 Man's Second Nature

-Throughout history of man there are millions of cases of men having more than one wife.
+Throughout the history of man, there are millions of cases of men having more than one wife.
 By inference man also shares his emotion of love with more than one woman.
 Man’s history also records that women in most cases accept their fate and continue loving the man though he may shower his affection on another woman.
-In contrast there are very few recorded cases of women loving and marrying more than one man.
+In contrast, there are very few recorded cases of women loving and marrying more than one man.

-In Hinduism there is no mention of monogamy.
+In Hinduism, there is no mention of monogamy.
 The Laws of Manu are a complex set of rules but they permit a Hindu man to take a second wife.
-It was only in 1955 when the Hindu Marriage act was passed by the Indian parliament under the aegis of Jwaharlal Nehru that marriage was restricted to one wife.
+It was only in 1955 when the Hindu Marriage Act was passed by the Indian parliament under the aegis of Jawaharlal Nehru that marriage was restricted to one wife.
 This act also gave some rights to women and they could also file for divorce.

-Christian religion in particular the Catholic faith is the most rigid in this aspect.
+The Christian religion, in particular, the Catholic faith is the most rigid in this aspect.
 Divorce is not allowed and the norm of one man and one wife is accepted for many centuries.
 But this is the ecclesial position as in practice divorce in the west is much easier than in the east and correspondingly men can take other wives.
-Even in Catholic dominated countries the incidence of infidelity is very high, much more than in the east and it is not uncommon to love another woman though she may not be your wife.
+Even in Catholic dominated countries, the incidence of infidelity is very high, much more than in the east and it is not uncommon to love another woman though she may not be your wife.